tldr-pages/tldr/pages/common/cargo-logout.md

 > Remove an API token from the registry locally.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-logout.html>.

-- This command will remove the API token from the local credential storage:
+- Command to remove the API token from the local credential storage:

 `cargo logout`